Insights

 Working with the Department of Health and Social Care, the NHS E/I and the NHP, here are three actions that the construction industry could take to improve MMC adoption of current and future phases.

-Review procurement routes.
-Future procurements and frameworks should support MMC with the development of a market and supply chain that can develop and deliver designs based on MMC principles, manufacture and supply components, and innovate to improve and develop over time.
+Future procurements and frameworks should support Hospital 2.0 with the development of a market and supply chain that can develop and deliver designs based on Hospital 2.0 principles, manufacture and supply components, and innovate to improve and develop over time.

 Finding common ground

-Ultimately, to get the most out of prefabrication, we would like to see the UK government adopt an open source approach that employs a library of components or ‘kit of parts’, a ready stream of contractors and prefabrication facilities to manufacture these components, as well as a reliable workforce.
-This would require government investment, incentives, plus a strategic approach across all government departments on major capital projects.
+Ultimately, to get the most out of Hospital 2.0, we advocate for the UK government adopt an open-source approach that employs a library of components or ‘kit of parts’, a ready stream of contractors and prefabrication facilities to manufacture these components, as well as a reliable workforce.
+This would require committed government investment, incentives, plus a strategic approach across all government departments on major capital projects.

 MORE FROM THIS AUTHOR